 - c) Knowingly allowing water to leak through water connections, hoses, faucets, pipes, outlets, or plumbing fixtures. - d) Limits on washing vehicles: Using water to wash or clean a vehicle, including but not limited to any automobile, truck, van, bus, motorcycle, boat, motor home, or trailer, whether motorized or not is prohibited, except by use of a hand-held bucket or similar container or a hand-held hose equipped with a positive self-closing water shut-off nozzle or device.
-This subsection does not apply to any commercial car washing facility that recycles water. - The use of a drip irrigation system, between the hours of 8:00 AM 8:00 PM during the months of May, June, July, August, September, and October, unless a special permit is issued to accommodate newly planted material. - 8) No water shall be provided to any structure hereafter constructed or remodeled unless the plumbing fixtures to be installed conform to requirements of law as to flow capacity.
+This subsection does not apply to any commercial car washing facility that recycles water. - 7) Landscape shall not be irrigated on the surface, except for hand watering and/or the use of a drip irrigation system, between the hours of 8:00 AM 8:00 PM during the months of May, June, July, August, September, and October, unless a special permit is issued to accommodate newly planted material. - 8) No water shall be provided to any structure hereafter constructed or remodeled unless the plumbing fixtures to be installed conform to requirements of law as to flow capacity.